flutter/devtools/CONTRIBUTING.md

 This instructs VS Code to run the `tool/build_e2e.dart` script instead of running `dart devtools`.
 You must set the `cwd` and `LOCAL_DART_SDK` env variable correctly for the script to work.

 Next, restart VS Code (or run the **Developer: Reload Window** command from the command palette (`F1`)) and DevTools will be run from your local code.
 After making any code changes to DevTools or the server, you will need to re-run the **Developer: Reload Window** command to rebuild and restart the server.

-### Desktop Embedder

-You can also run the app in the Flutter desktop embedder on linux or macos.

-*NOTE:* The Linux desktop version only works with the master branch of Flutter (and sometimes this is true for MacOS as well).
-Syncing to a the master branch of Flutter may fail with a runner version error.
-If this occurs run `flutter create .` from `devtools/packages/devtools_app`, re-generates files in the linux and macos directories.

-Depending on your OS, set up like this:
-- `flutter config --enable-macos-desktop`
-- `flutter config --enable-linux-desktop`

-Now you can run with either of the following:

-- `flutter run -d macos`
-- `flutter run -d linux`

 ## Developing with VS Code